 - Retain students on the high school campus

-- Allow students to earn college credit without losing significant state support dollars
+- Allow students to earn college credit while retaining state support dollars

-- Enjoy the benefits of partnering with an internationally recognized technical college
+- Enjoy the benefits of partnering with an internationally recognized technical and community college

-- Complete the Accuplacer test or provide ACT scores to determine college-level placement
+- Complete the ACCUPLACER test or provide ACT or MCA scores to determine qualifying placement levels

 - Class rankings, written recommendations, or other criteria may be used to aid in enrollment decisions

-- Textbooks are purchased by high schools or school districts.
-Refer to your school's policy for returning textbooks.
+- Textbooks are purchased by high schools or school districts